 Take the time to fully consider and compare your credit card options.
 You can do this manually, or use a specific comparison website such as Bankrate or the Nerdwallet website.

 Compare the requirements, benefits, and costs of each card to decide which is best for you.
 Some things to consider include whether the interest is fair and as low as possible, if there are low annual fees, and any rewards offered.
+If low fees are a particular priority for you, you may wish to take a look at the option from SoFi on this page for a credit card with zero – yep, zero – fees.

 Also, think about your personal preferences and circumstances.
 Do you want a credit card that allows low credit, no deposit, or a co-signer?